Comporta: Culture

 The development of the region by the Herdade da Comporta into a high-end destination in the 1990s, under the leadership of the Espírito Santo banking family, intentionally sought to attract notable artists, designers, and celebrities to the area, with the aim of building an exclusive artistic community for the jet-set.
 Notable artists and designers that reside in the region include fashion designer Christian Louboutin, architect Philippe Starck, painter Jason Martin, and art curator Marc-Olivier Wahler, among others.

+Several shops cater to tourists, selling locally made scarves and hippie-chic dresses.
+Self-catering is assumed, with caviar, pink Himalayan salt, imported cheese and French Champagne being sold.
+Bars with red umbrellas advertise Sagres beer.

 Comporta hosted an edition of the Wings for Life World Run in 2014.

 Christian Louboutin shot his 2013 collection at the Cais Palafítico in Carrasqueira.

 British painter Jason Martin established two art studios in Comporta in 2018, one in the village of Melides and the other in the middle of a natural reserve within the Herdade da Comporta.

 Comporta style

 The Comporta style, sometimes known as "Hippie Chic", is a local architectural and design style, developed by various architects and designers since the 1990s.
 The style is heavily influenced by traditional vernacular architecture of the Alentejo, ecological design, and regional arts and artisanry.
 Typical motifs include thatched roofing, straw plaiting, and Arraiolos rugs.